Yvictor/orange3-polars/README.md

-Orange3 Example Add-on
+Orange3 Polars Add-on
 ======================

-This is an example add-on for [Orange3](http://orange.biolab.si).
+This is an Polars add-on for [Orange3](http://orange.biolab.si).
 Add-on can extend Orange either in scripting or GUI part, or in both.
 We here focus on the GUI part and implement a simple (empty) widget, register it with Orange and add a new workflow with this widget to example tutorials.